rhwendt/archer/README.md

 # archer
 This playbook tries to make it easier to install arch linux :tada:

+### Caveats
+Only EFI boot is supported now.
+No swap space is partitioned.

 #### Default packages
 Here is a list of the default packages if you do not edit them.
 - gdm